1975 Pacific hurricane season: Hurricane Katrina

-It is unknown why this hurricane went unnamed, even though it clearly met the criteria for doing so.
-Any statement about why is purely speculative at this point.
-The hurricane is the furthest north a tropical cyclone existed in the Eastern Pacific, and is also the northernmost existence for a Pacific hurricane.
-It was the only tropical cyclone to exist in the central Pacific this year.
-No damage or casualties were reported, although it did hassle a few ships.
+Unnamed hurricane

+The remnants of Hurricane Ilsa interacted with a mid-level trough to produce a new low-level circulation on August 31, about 930 mi northeast of Hawaii.
+The new system absorbed the remnants of Ilsa as it moved westward.
+Thunderstorms increased around the low, resembling a subtropical cyclone by September 1.
+Its track over warmer waters caused the storm to transition into a tropical storm on September 2, by which time the convection organized into rainbands.
+By that time, the storm was about 685 mi north of the Hawaiian island of Kauai.
+The storm quickly developed a central dense overcast, and by 00:00 UTC on September 3 Dvorak classifications began on the cyclone.
+An approaching cold front turned the storm to the north and northeast.
+Around that time, the storm developed an eye in the center of the convection, suggesting that it intensified into a hurricane late on September 3, located about 1170 mi south of Alaska.
+It was a small system, measuring about 85 mi in diameter.
+A nearby ship reported sustained winds of 63 mph (102 km/h), while another nearby ship reported a pressure of 1003 mbar, with a 3-hour tendency increase of 13.5 mbar, suggesting a minimum pressure of under 990 mbar.
+After maintaining hurricane status for about 18 hours, the storm weakened due to strong wind shear from the approaching cold front.
+Early on September 5, the cyclone became extratropical in the Gulf of Alaska, while located about 315 mi southwest of Juneau, Alaska.
+On the same day, the circulation was rapidly absorbed by the frontal system, and the remnants quickly reached the coast of British Columbia.
+The remnants of the storm turned southeastward, and the low was last tracked definitively to a point north of Montana.

 Hurricane Lily

 Rain and wind reports from the Acapulco weather station suggested that a tropical depression was developing.
 This was confirmed on September 16 from ship reports.
 It intensified into a tropical storm and was named Lily.
 Tropical Storm Lily headed northwest in a nearly straight path.
 By 0000 UTC September 18, the system was a moderate tropical storm located about 160 mi south of Manzanillo Lily was upgraded to hurricane status on the same day and eventually reached its peak strength.
 After passing southwest of Socorro Island, Lily weakened, becoming a storm on September 20.
 Lily weakened into a depression on September 21, turned to the west-southwest, and dissipated.
 Its remnants remained visible until September 24, when they were no longer distinct via weather satellite.
 On September 19, the cyclone brought hurricane-force winds to Socorro Island.
 No damage or casualties were reported.